School Science Lessons

 The bark has been peeled off the trunk to show the canker spreading

 This disease attacks the trunk and branches of the cocoa tree.

 If a tree has the canker, the bark may have patches of darker colour.
-Also,

-the bark is cut away, you can see the canker.
+When the bark is cut away, you can see the canker.

 Always put tar over a cut made when pruning a tree.

 23.2.3 Dieback (Vascular streak

 See diagram 55.2.3: Dieback disease

 In this disease the top branches of a tree die.